Christmas

 got.”

-“I didn’t feel it,” he
+“I didn’t feel it,” he said.

 “I can.”
 She replied.
-“Come here… come beside
+“Come here, come beside me and

-me and let me warm you…”
+let me warm you.”

-from her cautiously.
+“Rose….”
+He pulled back from her cautiously.

 “Just to hold you,” she said.
+“Come on, you soppy article.”

-made his mind up.
-He kicked off his shoes and his jacket and slipped between
+She squeezed his hand and he made his mind up.
+He kicked off his shoes

-the blankets beside her.
-She was very warm as she enclosed him in her
+She was very warm as she enclosed him in her arms.
+He WAS very cold and

 for her.

 “So Time Lords don’t catch pneumonia?”
+Rose asked as

-warmth was exchanged with his icy coldness.
-“You really ARE a soppy
+exchanged with his icy coldness.

 “No, we don’t.
 We don’t get any human diseases except

-“Serve you right if you caught your
+“Serve you right if you caught your death of cold, you soft effort.”

-to look after him while he was just ill enough to need her, without being
+Although, she thought, being able to look after him while he was just

-so ill as to scare the living daylights out of her, would be rather nice.
+ill enough to need her, without being so ill as to scare the living daylights

-It was nice now, holding him, when he was a little vulnerable and needed
+out of her, would be rather nice.
+It was nice now, holding him, when he

-That was how he did it - his body just sort of took a time out while his
+just sort of took a time out while his mind roamed free.

-of his strangeness.
 The things he was able to do just with his mind.

-knowing what you’re thinking.”
+nice knowing what you’re thinking.”

 “Dangerous knowing what I’m thinking.
 I think too many things.”